-The unit bulletin contains written communication of interest to all inmates.
-Unit Town Hall Meetings are also conducted.
+The unit bulletin board contains written communication of interest to all inmates.
+Information is also provided to inmates on the TruLincs Bulletin Board.
 The Unit Manager may also utilize Town Hall Meetings to foster improved communications and/or to address individual issues or concerns.
 The use of the open door policy, chain of command, and Request to Staff Member (Cop-Out) are preferred in the resolution of issues.
 You are always encouraged to address your concerns directly to the department subject matter expert.
-Place Cop-Outs in the small metal box inside the Sally Port of the Administration building.
+Cop-Outs will be done by electronic email to that department.